greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/influencer-group-guide_1_1.md

 ---
-title: "Influencer Group Guidelines"
+title: Influencer Group Guidelines
-description: "This document provides team members with the information they need to understand and sustain a Diversity, Inclusion & Belonging Influencer Group."
+description: This document provides team members with the information they need to understand and sustain a Diversity, Inclusion & Belonging Influencer Group.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/influencer-group-guide_1_1/
+linkTitle: Influencer Group Guidelines
+type: docs
 ---

 ### Purpose and Benefits of a DIB Influencer Group